Hallejujah123/thesis_notes/lit_review.md

 ---

-### 3.2 Fault Prediction Metrics
+### 3.3 Fault Prediction Metrics

-Fault prediction metrics are widely used in software engineering to predict defect-prone modules and prioritize testing efforts.
-These metrics focus on complexity, defect occurrence, and change history.
+Fault prediction metrics are used to identify defect-prone software modules, allowing teams to allocate testing efforts more efficiently.
+These metrics focus on complexity, historical defect rates, and code changes.

 #### Key Metrics and Justification